 Research on these questions draws on fields such as computational complexity, formal language theory, and statistical learning theory.

-This seminar will not presuppose knowledge of any of these fields.
+Prerequisites: This seminar will not presuppose knowledge of any of these fields.
 However, a willingness to engage with technical content is important.

 We will discuss recent research papers, both from our own group and from other groups.
 A lot of this content is highly technical, and it is absolutely fine if you do not understand everything in the paper you’ll present.
 Our focus will be on discussing high-level take-aways for understanding the (in)abilities of current AI systems, and prospects for future developments.